PeterDrake/drakepedia/data_structures/lists.md

 ```

 The `addAt` and `removeAt` methods take linear time in the worst case.
-In the best case, when the item being added or removed is at the back end of the list, they take constant time.
+In the best case, when the item being added or removed is at the back end of the list, they take constant amortized time.

 ## Linked Implementation